Fisheries assistance

 - support to encourage uptake of vessel monitoring systems.

 In August 2018, the Director of National Parks consulted with the commercial fishing industry on the design of the 2019 Fishing Business Assistance Program, including by releasing a Position Paper to commercial fishing industry representatives.
 As a result of this consultation, the Director amended the fishing business assistance program to ensure it more effectively met industry needs.
-These changes, and responses to issues raised by industry, are set out in the final Fishing Business Assistance Grants – Consultation Report.

 The 2019 Fishing Business Assistance Program was delivered through the Community Grants Hub.